steadybit/docs-public/install-and-configure/manage-experiment-templates/README.md

 {% endhint %}

 ## Share Templates
-Instead of sharing template's files directly, you can also use Steadybit's [hub connection](../../integrate-with-steadybit/hubs) to import a template from a connected hub.
+Instead of sharing template's files directly, you can also use Steadybit's [hub connection](../../integrate-with-steadybit/hubs) to share a template via connected hubs.

+### Import Templates from Hub
 The hub connection makes it super easy to benefit from the best practices of the Chaos Engineering community (e.g., via Steadybit's [Reliability Hub](https://hub.steadybit.com/)).
 Furthermore, if you're using Steadybit on-premise, you can easily keep multiple platforms in sync by using the hub connections via API.